achimento/homeassistant-watts-on/README.md

 The inspiration for this project is from a specific issue from another project with a similar purpose: [homeassistant-novafos ISSUE](https://github.com/kpoppel/homeassistant-novafos/issues/10)\
 **Disclaimer:** I have tried talking to both Watts, utility comanies, etc. about access to an official api, but to no avail.
 As such I have ended up with a solution of reverse engineering the API using a proxy, as I had no other options of getting the data in an automated manner.

-### Requirements
-- Have a user on the Watts On app created with username/password.
-- Connect Watts On to your heating and water provider using the app.
-- Collect device_ids for the heating and water device set up in Watts On.
-- Maybe check out client_id to add as configuration option? - TBD

 ### Current progress
 - Azure AD PKCE Auth flow (Used in Watts On) has been automated in a private github Repo.
 Works with both access and refresh tokens.
 - Water and Heating data pulling has been set up and functions as expected in a private github repo
-- NEXT UP: Clean up the functions and change the structure to work with Home Assistant/HACS, slowly adding code to this repository.
+- Cleaned up the functions and changed the structure to work with Home Assistant/HACS, slowly adding code to this repository.
+- COMING "SOON": Automatic fetch of meter ids, both heating and water
+- COMING "SOON": Add HASS Statistics sensor to allow easy graph display of usage data.
+- COMING "SOON": Add Migration based logic for version updates of the integration
+- COMING "SOON": Add sample images and example usage in the readme
+- COMING "SOON": Add tests for robustness
+- COMING "SOON": Add Validation during config flow set up.
+- Maybe more?